Shashi-xyz/Power-BI_HR-Attrition/README.md

 •	Tracked year-wise attrition rate, revealing high-risk segments and helping HR strategize retention policies more effectively.

 •	Enabled management to identify patterns in voluntary exits and role-specific churn, improving workforce planning and reducing attrition risk by 15%.

+• Utilized DAX, slicers, and KPI cards for dynamic filtering and real-time insights.